fsanchez0/springBootAssignment/README.md

 1. Can you implement the sing() method for the bird?
     How did you unit test it: I've called the method on the test packages to check the How did you optimize the code for maintainability?
 Name things clearly and consistently.
+2. Tests passed for Duck And Chicken talk

 ## Deploying the application to k8s